 Publishing status information

 Subscribe and notify

+The user agreement of the PNE/PNGW is needed before the Status publication.

 6.3.2 Publishing status information

 Following figure presents high level flow of publishing status information.
 The PNE/PN GW is the entity holding the status information targeted for collecting status information procedure.
 For simplicity, following figure shows PNE and PN GW in one box.
 PNE and PN GW publish the status information separately and in case of PNE publishing the status information the PNE publishes status information via PN GW.

+The following figure shows the request coming from an external entity or another CPNS Entity: